 Don’t be intimidated by those who might have something you don’t.
 Be grateful you can add them to your team.

-C. Each team member has to be passionate about your mission.
+C. Each team member has to be passionate about your company's mission.

 I don’t care how smart, and how much integrity an employee has.
 They will not work out if they are not passionate about what they do.
 They also won’t work out if they’re not passionate about what you do.

-When I interview, I always look for people who are committed enough to my cause to have done their research and found out as much as possible about my company.
+When I interview, I always look for people who are committed enough to our cause to have done their research and found out as much as possible about my company.

 D. Each team member needs to fit your company culture.